Devbrianhuynh/startup-chex/README.md

-Startup success prediction model built with a GUI
+Startup success prediction model transformed into a GUI